The CSA Board

 Kathy has lived in Antigua and been active in its yachting community for 20 years.
 She is currently the Chairman of the Regatta Organising Committee for Antigua Sailing Week and was formerly the Editor of Antigua’s Yachting Insider e-newsletter.
-Kathy serves on the boards of directors of several yachting-related organisations including the Caribbean Sailing Association and Caribbean Sailing Events Inc. She served previously as the CSA Treasurer and Secretary.
+Kathy serves on the boards of directors of several yachting-related organisations including the Caribbean Sailing Association and the Antigua and Barbuda Marine Association.
+She served previously as the CSA Treasurer and Secretary.

 Past President: Peter Holmberg – St. Thomas